December 6, 2020

 What is the private company board’s responsibility to understand and communicate the compensation policies and practices to stakeholders (including shareholders, employees, and the broader community)?

-Corporate governance influencers like Larry Fink, Chairman and CEO of BlackRock, advocate for directors to assume deeper involvement with the company’s long-term strategy and exercise leadership on a broad range of issues of interest to stakeholders.
+Corporate governance influencers like Larry Fink, chair and CEO of BlackRock, advocate for directors to assume deeper involvement with the company’s long-term strategy and exercise leadership on a broad range of issues of interest to stakeholders.
 He applies this concept to public, private, and nonprofit organizations across industry sectors, not just those in which BlackRock holds a position.
 In Fink’s famous annual letters to CEOs, he reminds boards of their fiduciary duties, specifically transparency and disclosure to stakeholders.
 The letters prompt questions about public disclosure of corporate activities, including executive compensation.

 What is the right balance of information that should be provided by the board?
 What are the pros and cons of giving this information?
 These issues are worthy of board discussion, and results will vary based on specific circumstances for each company.